AreTheyHappy 101: Key Restaurant Marketing KPIs you should know!

 The way your customers see you is one of the most important factors in determining how well your restaurant is performing.
 Monitor all your reviews on the different online sites – Facebook, TripAdvisor, Google My Business, Yelp, etc. and other relevant sites, like OpenTable, Deliveroo, Uber Eats, Takeaway.com – essentially anywhere your customers are talking about, and potential customers are reading about you.

-Customer feedback is a great KPI because it allows you to go straight to the source.
+Customer feedback is a great one, out of the restaurant marketing KPIs bundle, because it allows you to go straight to the source.
 Your patrons will let you know what they like and what’s not up-to-scratch so you can play to your strengths and look for ways to improve.

 It can take a lot of work to pull that data out and it can be difficult to quantify sometimes, but if a customer isn’t satisfied with service and they ordered, you need to know that.
 And, this is where AreTheyHappy can help you.